rmsolgi/geneticalgorithm/README.md

 max_iteration_without_improv: This is a parameter that I recommend being used cautiously.
 If this parameter is too small then the algorithm may stop while it trapped in a local optimum.
 So make sure you select a sufficiently large criteria to provide enough time for the algorithm to progress and to avoid immature convergence.

+stop_when_better_than: This parameter can reduce the processing time by stopping evolution prematurely.
+If you know that the problem is solved 'good enough' when the function return value is below a given threshold, you may want to use this parameter.

 Finally to make sure that the parameter setting is fine, we usually should run the algorithm for several times and if connvergence curves of all runs converged to the same objective function value we may accept that solution as the optimum.
 The number of runs